LiamEverton/CS-3210-Project-Assignment/README.md

 -- The program would be able to meet all stretch goals very easily, if given more time to do so.

--- Documentation and code comments would taken into consideration for extra credit, even though it wasn't specified in the original rubric.
+-- Documentation and code comments would be taken into consideration for extra credit, even though it wasn't specified in the original rubric.

 -- I allowed for unconventional map input by padding the ending, since some text editors remove additional whitespace after a character.